How to Convert React JS to Next JS: A Step-by-Step Guide

 • Enhanced Performance: Features like server-side rendering (SSR) and static site generation (SSG) significantly boost performance.
 These optimizations ensure faster load times and a smoother user experience, making it easier to convert React JS to Next JS effectively.

 • File-Based Routing: Next.js simplifies navigation, making page creation straightforward.
-This intuitive structure enables rapid development without the complexities of manual route configuration.
+This intuitive structure enables rapid app development without the complexities of manual route configuration.
 For a comparison of frameworks, check out our article on React vs Angular.

 • Dynamic Routes: Create responsive applications that adapt to varying user needs.
 This flexibility is invaluable for modern React apps looking to scale.